Proof-Of-Humanity/poh-docs/policy.md

   - Example 2: Send a removal request from a different address than the submitter.
     - Evidence Name: Self-removal of submission
     - Evidence Description: I am the submitter and I want to remove this submission.
 The video attached is a recording of myself saying the sentence “I want to remove my own submission from the Proof of Humanity registry.”

+- Or provide evidence that the submitter is a vouchallenger in accordance to the Vouchallengers Section (HIP-57) below.

+## Vouchallengers Section (HIP-57)

+### 1. Definition
+For the purposes of this document, a **vouchallenge** is a vouch performed on a profile that results in that profile being challenged for any challenge type.

+The **vouchallenger** is the profile that performs a vouchallenge, AND:
+- A profile that did not perform a whitehat vouchallenge according to sub-section 1.2. of this Section, AND
+- A profile that exceeds or equals the `max_vouchallenge_ratio`.
+The ratio is calculated as `vouches_wtih_incorrect_submissions / total_vouches`, AND
+- A profile that has vouched at least `initial_vouchallenge_threshold` that ended in any type of challenge, OR
+- A profile that after being already removed for being a vouchallenger, makes at least `repeated_vouchallenge_threshold=1` vouchallenges, OR
+- A profile that was bribed to perform a single vouchallenge according to sub-section 1.3 of this Section.

+Parameters to consider:
+`max_vouchallenge_ratio = 2/3`
+`initial_vouchallenge_threshold=2`,
+`repeated_vouchallenge_threshold=1`

+#### 1.1.
+Retroactivity

+This section is not retroactive to profiles that performed vouchallenges in the past that cross the initial_vouchallenge_threshold.
+However, if a previously active vouchallenger performs a new vouchallenge, and it is above the `repeated_vouchallenge_threshold` it will be considered a vouchallenger and will be removed.

+#### 1.2.
+Whitehat vouchallenge

+In the case the deposit is returned to the challenged person from a vouchallenger that meets the criteria of section 1, that vouchallenge is not considered for the total count.
+The total deposit fund must be returned before the end of the evidence period of the removal request challenge of that same vouchallenge.

+#### 1.3.
+Bribed vouchallenge

+If there is proof (transaction records) that a vouchallenge is performed by a wallet/profile that received funds or tokens from another wallet/profile or a standalone wallet, the total count of vouchallenges is added to both wallets.
+NOTE: Vouchallenger counts CAN apply to unregistered ethereum wallets.

+Proof applies for wallets directly or indirectly connected to other wallets by funding/being funded in the last 6 months.

+### 2. Inadmissibility period

+A vouchallenger cannot be admitted back into the registry within its inadmissibility period.
+It is calculated as inadmissibility_period =

+`inadmissibility_period = base_period*(times_removed)`

+That `base_period` is 120 days (4 months).
+A vouchallenger that continues vouchallenging after a removal will be removed again folowing sub-section 1 of this Section.
+The next inadmissible periods will be calculated considering the number of `times_removed` from the registry due to a vouchallenge.

+### 3. Case Examples

+* A recently registered profile that vouches its first profile that ends in challenge.
+	* Not a vouchallenger since the minimum of vouchallenges is 2
+* A profile that has 24 vouchallenges but 340 total vouches
+	* The ratio 24/340 is 0.07, so not a vouchallenger
+* A profile that has 2 vouchallenges and 3 total vouches
+	* The ratio = 2/3, so it is a vouchallenger
+* A profile that was previously removed as a vouchallenger and after re-registering, it vouchallenges again
+	* The profile is a vouchallenger
+* A person that attemps re-registering the day after they get removed as a vouchallenger
+	* The profile is challengeable and whoever challenges it gets the vouchallenger deposit.
+* A profile that has a ratio of 0.87 before the implementation of this hip, and then performs a challenge:
+	* Sub-section 1.1 applies, profile is a vouchallenger
+* A profile that is being requested a removal for vouchallenging, but returns the deposit to the address of the vouchallenged
+	* Not a vouchallenger, and the vouchallenged is not added to total vouchallenges.
+* A profile that it is proven that he received funds from a wallet tied with transactions from a known or reported vouchallenger address (registered or not).
+	* A vouchallenger, no matter the ratio according to subsection 1.3.